Bye-Bye Dust Mites: 9 Tips to Cleanse Your Mattress and Sleep Better Tonight!

 Tip 5: Reduce humidity

-If you want to get rid of dust mites in your mattress, reducing the humidity in your bedroom is a must.
+If you want to prevent of dust mites from living in your mattress, reducing the humidity in your bedroom is a must.
 Dust mites thrive in warm, humid environments, so keeping the air dry can help control their population.

 Here are some ways to reduce humidity: